 Table of contents

-- 1. Choose the best format
+- 1. Choose the best format for a beginner

-- 2. Select a resume template
+- 2. Select an appropriate template

 - 3. Add contact info to the header